Home » Practice Areas » Birth Injury Lawyer in New York » Brachial Plexus Birth Injury Lawyers in New York

 What if the hospital says there was no shoulder dystocia during my child's birth?

-The absence of a documented shoulder dystocia does not foreclose a brachial plexus malpractice claim.
-The 2014 ACOG NBPP Task Force expressly acknowledges that neonatal brachial plexus palsy can occur without a clinically recognizable shoulder dystocia at the time of either vaginal or cesarean delivery.
-Cases without a charted dystocia often involve other deviations from the standard of care: failure to offer a planned cesarean where macrosomia or prior dystocia was known, use of vacuum or forceps against indications, excessive traction during a nominally uncomplicated delivery, or under-documentation of an emergency that actually did occur.
-A thorough chart review by an obstetric expert is essential before drawing any conclusion about liability.
+The absence of a documented shoulder dystocia does not foreclose a brachial plexus malpractice claim and is one of the most common defenses families encounter.
+The 2014 ACOG Task Force on Neonatal Brachial Plexus Palsy expressly acknowledged that brachial plexus palsy can occur without a clinically recognizable shoulder dystocia during either vaginal or cesarean delivery, which directly undermines the "no dystocia, no negligence" argument.
+In practice, cases without a charted dystocia often involve other actionable deviations: failure to offer a planned cesarean when macrosomia or prior dystocia was documented prenatally, use of vacuum or forceps against clinical indications, excessive traction during what was recorded as an uncomplicated delivery, or under-documentation of an emergency that actually did occur in the room.
+An obstetric expert reviewing the full labor-and-delivery record, nursing notes, shoulder-dystocia documentation, and fetal monitoring strips can often reconstruct what happened and identify the departure from the standard of care regardless of what the summary narrative says.

 What Clients Say About Porter Law Group